brozeph/chess/README.md

 result.Undo()
 ```

-- Pass `false` for the `fuzzy` parameter to require exact algebraic notation.
 - Promotions can be specified by suffixing the desired piece (`e8=Q`, `exd8N`, etc.).
 - `result.Move` gives full context including castling, en passant, captured piece, and rook movement when appropriate.